Spin Hurwitz numbers and topological quantum field theory: Averaging TQFTs over finite covers

-Composition of morphisms is given by the fibre product.
+Composition of morphisms is given by the homotopy fibre product of groupoids.
 Similarly, the 2-morphisms are given by spans of such diagrams (up to equivalence), and the symmetric monoidal structure is given by products of groupoids.
-The details of how 2-morphisms compose etc. quickly become quite complicated and we will not attempt to flesh them out here.
+The details of how 2-morphisms compose etc. quickly become quite complicated and we will not attempt to flesh them out here.We refer the reader to \cite{Morton} for more details. \begin{remark} Note that the $2$-category of \emph{$2$-vector spaces} defined in \cite{Morton} is equivalent to the full subcategory of $\Alg$ given by finite dimensional semisimple algebras: to such an algebra $A$, one assigns its category of finite dimensional modules which is a $2$-vector space. \end{remark}